skhiggins/ra_guide/README.md

 Most sections should have the following columns:
 - **To do**: Tasks that have not been started yet.
 - **In progress**: Tasks you are currently working on.
-- **Complete**: Recently completed tasks.
+- **Reviewing**: Recently completed tasks awaiting review.
-- **Archive**: Completed tasks that have been discussed with researchers and whose output has been acknowledged.
+- **Complete**: Completed tasks that have been discussed with researchers and whose output has been acknowledged.

-When completing a task, move it to the **Complete** column and add the task to the **Agenda** section to ensure it gets discussed in the next meeting with PIs.
+When completing a task, move it to the **Reviewing** column and add the task to the **Agenda** section to ensure it gets discussed in the next meeting with PIs (principal investigators).
 If it's a minor task that does not to be discussed in a meeting, you can assign a subtask to a PI so that they review what you've done, or alternatively, tag them in a comment.
-Once the task has been acknowledged, and if there are no more follow-up tasks that will be assigned to the same item, you can mark it as complete by clicking the check mark button and moving it to **Archive**.
+Once the task has been acknowledged, and if there are no more follow-up tasks that will be assigned to the same item, you can mark it as complete by clicking the check mark button and moving it to **Complete**.

 #### Tasks and subtasks
 All the work you do can be added as tasks and subtasks.
 The following is an example of a couple of tasks in Asana: